Skip to main content

 5 mentions Positive Neutral Negative

-The music in the game has received mixed reviews, with some users criticizing it for being stock and glitchy, particularly given the low price point.
-However, others appreciate the enjoyable soundtrack, suggesting that while improvements are needed, the music can enhance the overall experience.
+The music in the game has received mixed feedback, with some users criticizing it for being glitchy and reminiscent of stock music, while others appreciate the enjoyable soundtrack that enhances the gameplay experience.
+Overall, improvements in music quality and customization options could significantly elevate the game's appeal.

 • “I will do just for fun a few more levels, because I like to draw in-game, but it would be amazing and an instant buy if you could create a real game with a menu and end titles, add music and much, much more.”